CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation: Long-term Efficiency Score

+\item \textbf{(4) Interpretable weighting via exponents.} The exponents $w_{\mathrm{SR}}, w_{\mathrm{TS}}$, and $w_{\mathrm{PoC}}$ directly control the relative importance of the three objectives while preserving scale invariance.
+In particular, increasing $w_{\mathrm{PoC}}$ places more emphasis on long-term navigability, whereas increasing $w_{\mathrm{TS}}$ emphasizes execution speed, and increasing $w_{\mathrm{SR}}$ prioritizes task completion. \end{itemize}

-\textbf{Interpretation:} High LES values indicate that an agent not only succeeds at short-term tasks but also maintains an environment whose global navigability remains close to the obstacle-free baseline environment, while completing tasks efficiently.
-Moderate LES corresponds to agents that solve tasks reliably but incur substantial detours or induce clutter configurations that degrade future navigation.
-Low LES values arise when the agent either fails frequently, manipulates objects unnecessarily, or creates highly suboptimal environments with elevated PoC.
-Because LES is normalized within each floorplan group, scores are directly comparable across methods and can be interpreted as a relative measure of long-term navigation efficiency: methods with higher LES consistently demonstrate better performance across the concurrent objectives of success, path optimality, and environment shaping.
+\textbf{Interpretation:} High LES values indicate that an agent reliably completes the episode goals while remaining time-efficient and preserving global navigability of the environment (low $\mathrm{PoC}$).
+Moderate LES corresponds to agents that succeed but incur substantial detours or induce clutter configurations that degrade future navigation.
+Low LES values arise when the agent fails frequently, over-manipulates, or leaves the environment in a highly inefficient configuration.
+Because LES uses global normalization and bounded utilities, scores remain stable and comparable across floorplan groups and task horizons, providing a unified measure of long-term efficiency. \\

+\textbf{Sensitivity Analysis:} The sensitivity curves in~\cref{F:les_sensitivity} illustrate how LES responds to controlled variations in each constituent factor—success rate (SR), time utility ($u_{\text{TS}}$), and clutter utility ($u_{\text{PoC}}$) -- while holding the remaining factors fixed at representative values (here $w_{\text{SR}}=0.5,\ w_{\text{TS}} = 0.25, w_{\text{{PoC}}}=0.25$).
+Each panel sweeps one variable from $0$ to $1$ and plots the resulting LES under multiple fixed settings of the other two variables, demonstrating that LES increases monotonically with improvements in any component and decreases when any component degrades.

+A key takeaway is that LES enforces a meaningful trade-off rather than allowing any single metric to dominate.
+In the left panel, increasing SR steadily raises LES, but the achievable LES is capped when either $u_{\text{TS}}$ or $u_{\text{PoC}}$ is low, reflecting that high success alone is insufficient if the policy is slow or leaves the environment in a cluttered state.
+The middle and right panels show analogous behavior: improvements in efficiency $u_{\text{TS}}$ or environmental quality $u_{\text{PoC}}$ increase LES, but the gain is moderated when SR is low or the other utility is poor.
+Overall, the multiplicative (geometric-mean) form acts as a ``gating'' mechanism: strong performance requires simultaneously maintaining high task success, efficient execution, and low long-term clutter, aligning the metric with the goals of lifelong interactive navigation.